The very best players in the game have a wide range of plays and skills at their disposal, but some come into play more often than others.

 When Should I Bet for Value?

-One of the biggest mistakes you will see new poker players make is checking their option when they have a hand that is very likely to be the best hand in a given situation.
+One of the biggest mistakes new poker players make is checking their option when they have a hand that is very likely to be the best hand in a given situation.

 Players will often do so out of concern for their opponent having a bigger hand and out of fear that their opponent will fold a worse hand, but the truth is that you should be betting for value in the vast majority of cases if you believe you have the best hand.

-Against amateur players, you will want to bet for value often as they will continue to draw even with very weak draws, while against good poker players, betting for value is a key part of balancing out your range and being able to bluff at a high frequency as well.
+Against amateur players, you will want to bet for value often as they will continue to draw even with very weak draws.
+Against good poker players, betting for value is a key part of balancing out your range and being able to bluff at a high frequency as well.

 When thinking about whether or not to bet on a given betting street, you should think about the probability your hand is best and the probability your opponent will call you with a worse hand.